Best small car for motorway driving 2025

 The SEAT Leon has proved to be the make’s most successful car yet in the UK with more than a quarter of a million examples sold here.

 The latest models to enter the used car market include an adaptive cruise control system that uses satellite and GPS data to automatically set a safe speed for the car to travel.
+A nice touch to help you on those long, straight motorways.

 Ford Fiesta

-The current car's Sync3 infotainment system is one of the best ones you'll find in a small car, while well-specced models get powerful sound systems and decent noise insulation.
+The current car's SYNC3 infotainment system is one of the best ones you'll find in a small car, while well-specced models get powerful sound systems and decent noise insulation.

-Skoda Fabia
+Škoda Fabia

 All the engines post-2018 are 1.0-litre petrols, and while all are strong, we'd recommend the 115hp version for motorway driving.